 As one might expect, whenever the topic of brain preservation comes up on social networks today, the comments among the positive responders (those who are either open to or attracted in some way to the idea) very often fall into endless discussions of the copy problem.
 We’ll ignore the much larger group of negative responders for now, as they aren’t even in the market for this choice at present.

 Folks on each side of the issue argue incessantly about whether an upload would really be “you”.
-Over time, these folks predictably sort themselves into these three camps.
+But one obvious thing we can say today is that over time, these folks predictably sort themselves into these three camps.

 In our experience, most positive responders who are new to the idea of brain preservation, whether young or old, are default reanimators (Camp 1).
 And because so little of the science, evidence, and arguments around the choice has been discussed in society to date, and just as importantly, since so few people have made the brain preservation choice so far, most people are still new to the idea, even if they’ve heard it in the media several times before.

 Thus reanimators (Camp 1), and most of those who are new to these ideas, tend to start with a strong instinctual and emotional bias against the idea of coming back as a “copy.”
 Thus they think and feel that uploading (Camp 2) would be death.
 They are often not uncertain (Camp 3) about their position.
 Some even like to call others foolish for making the uploading choice.
 That behavior should change.
 We all need to get along.

 A distinct minority of the positive responders in these discussions, are either uploaders or uncertains.
 But while they are each minorities, both Camps 2 and 3 can be quite persuasive when they use logic and evidence to argue their case.
 Unfortunately, some uploaders also enflame these discussions, calling reanimators ignorant or biased.
 Uncertains sometimes scoff at Camps 1 and 2 as living in fantasy worlds, with no rational arguments, which is also unhelpful.